bernie724/archi/README.md

 Make sure to read: https://wiki.archlinux.org/title/installation_guide

-These are for my personal testing and use, as I am moving my desktop to Arch.

 These scripts will **blowup** your system or virual machine.

 **Only use these scripts for testing and fun!!!**